dmerz75/namd_equilibration/README.md

 prepare your system for production simulations.

 ### Voth Method Equilibration
-For equilibrating explicitly solvated systems.
-To preequilibrate and equilibrate explicitly solvated chemical systems using NAMD in the NVT and NPT ensembles.
+For equilibrating explicitly solvated systems using NAMD in the NVT and NPT ensembles:

 * See the supporting materials, page 3.
 Chu, J.-W. & Voth, G. A. Allostery of actin filaments: molecular dynamics simulations and coarse-grained analysis.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. 102, 13111–6 (2005).